 This 44-credit major provides Korean nurses with an educational experience designed to strengthen their professional nursing skills within the U.S. health care environment, as well as develop their proficiency in English, particularly in conversational skills with patients and other health care providers.
-All bachelor's degrees require a total of 121 credits.
+In combination with transfer credit and nursing mobility, the Bachelor of Science in Nursing for registerd nurses includes a total of 121 credits.

 This course will introduce the student to the entire biblical story of the people of God.
-The main components of the program will be: the Creation Theology (discussing the meaning of Genesis and the Wisdom literature), the Covenantal People (featuring Exodus and the Sinai events), Prophetic Theology (analyzing the socio-political significance of the prophets), the message of Jesus (discussing the Gospels and the developing church), the theology of Paul and the developing Christian tradition (thinking through Paul and the other New Testament documents which conclude the biblical story).
+The main components of the program will be: the Creation Theology (discussing the meaning of Genesis and the Wisdom literature), the

+Covenantal People (featuring Exodus and the Sinai events), Prophetic Theology (analyzing the socio-political significance of the prophets), the message of Jesus (discussing the Gospels and the developing church), the theology of Paul and the developing Christian tradition (thinking through Paul and the other New Testament documents which conclude the biblical story).